HydraMeshnet/developer-portal/api/layer2_api.md

 ### Query DID Document Last Transaction ID

 Returns the latest transaction's ID which modified the DID document.
 It can be used for nonce generation.
-If the DID document is not yet updated, it will return 404.
+If the DID document is not yet updated, it returns 404.

 ```http
 GET /morpheus/v1/did/{did}/transactions/last